David C. Hoopes

 David Craig Hoopes (born August 15, 1942) was special assistant to the U.S. President from 1971 to 1977 and later an investment adviser.

-Hoopes was born to Lorenzo Hoopes and his wife Stella in Twin Falls, Idaho.
-As a young man he served a mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) to Argentina.
-He received a BA in political science and an MA in International Public Administration from Brigham Young University.
+Hoopes was born to Lorenzo Hoopes and his wife, Stella, in Twin Falls, Idaho.
+As a young man he served a mission for the Church of Jesus Christ of Latter-day Saints (LDS Church) in Argentina.
+He received a bachelor's degree in political science and a master's degree in International Public Administration from Brigham Young University.

-Hoopes then received an MPA and Ph.D. from the University of Southern California.
+Hoopes then received a Master of Public Administration and Ph.D. from the University of Southern California.
 While working on these degrees he served as president of Anthony Craig & Associates in Los Angeles.
 He was also a consultant to a California legislative committee on reorganizing the Los Angeles Unified School District.